 In addition to compiling incident reports, the Records Division is also responsible for submitting National Incident-Base Reporting System (NIBRS) data to the federal government for the purposes of crime data analysis.
 The NIBRS data is an important part of law enforcement, in that it helps identify trends and allows departments to tailor their policing to combat a certain index of crime.

 Obtaining Incident/Accident Reports

 If a “call for service” prompted the officer to make a police report of the incident, the resulting report is available for public release.
-Citizens can obtain a copy of the incident report by coming to the Law Enforcement Center between the hours of 8:00 a.m. to 5:00 p.m.
+Citizens can obtain a copy of the incident report by coming to the Public Safety Center between the hours of 8:00 a.m. to 5:00 p.m.
 Monday-Friday.
 There is a small fee for obtaining a copy of the report, which you can find below.
 The following conditions may prevent the release of some reports or some information within the reports:

 - The report of any incident currently under investigation cannot be released.

 - If the incident has not cleared court, the report cannot be released.

 - If the report contains the names of juveniles, those names will be redacted.

 The Dickinson Police Departments offers two types of accident reports: Full reports or Short-form reports.
 Full reports are done by officers when 1.) combined damage between all vehicles exceeds $1,000 or 2.) the crash involved injury.
 Short-form reports are done by officers when combined vehicle damage is less than $1,000 – generally the little “door dings” and fender-benders.

 Your insurance company will generally obtain the police reports for you.
 If not, you may obtain a copy by coming to the Public Safety Center during normal business hours as stated above.
 Like incident reports, accident reports also have a small fee which you can find below.